Hoppa till innehåll

 >> What is the timeline for the implementation of PFAS regulation?

 The timeline for PFAS regulation is uncertain, as it depends on European legislative processes.
-The draft proposal outlines deadlines ranging from 18 months to 12 years after the regulation comes into effect.> Are there alternative solutions to a blanket ban on all PFAS?
+The draft proposal outlines deadlines ranging from 18 months to 12 years after the regulation comes into effect.

 Yes, a more targeted approach could be adopted, focusing on the regulation of harmful PFAS while allowing the use of safe polymers like PTFE.
 This approach would balance the need to protect public health and the environment without unduly harming industries that rely on these compounds.